yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 needs updating, it gets updated on its own, and all the rest can remain intact.
 But once we've bundled resources, each small change in each one of the files means that all of them must be downloaded again.
-Even worse, for Javascript, it means that the optimized compiled code that the browser created for that file is no longer valid, and the browser has to create it again, spending precious user CPU time on that.
+Even worse, for JavaScript, it means that the optimized compiled code that the browser created for that file is no longer valid, and the browser has to create it again, spending precious user CPU time on that.